chen0040/java-ann-mlp/README.md

 ### How often to update weights

-By default the weight updating is done via stochastic gradient descend, to change it to steepest gradient descent:
+By default the weight updating is done via online stochastic gradient descend, to change it to steepest gradient descent:

 ```java
 mlpClassifier.setWeightUpdateMode(WeightUpdateMode.SteepestGradientDescend);